pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 docs](https://docs.python.org/3.5/reference/datamodel.html#basic-customization).

-<a class="anchor" id="appendix-monkey-patching"></>a
+<a class="anchor" id="appendix-monkey-patching"></a>
 ## Appendix: Monkey-patching

-The act of run-time modification of objects or class definitions is referred to as [_monkey-patching_](https://en.wikipedia.org/wiki/Monkey_patch) and, while it is allowed by the Python programming language, it is generally considered quite bad practice.
+The act of run-time modification of objects or class definitions is referred to as [_monkey-patching_](https://en.wikipedia.org/wiki/Monkey_patch) and, whilst it is allowed by the Python programming language, it is generally considered quite bad practice.